freedomofpress/webcat/infra/build_server/Readme.md

-# List Builder and Sigsum Submission Tool Documentation
+# WEBCAT List Builder

+A demo of the produced artifacts can be seen visiting [the test update server](https://transparency.cat/update/).

 This tool is designed to build a reproducible preload trust list independently of the list server.
 It works by scanning a public Sigsum log for leaves that match a given public key, then fetching the corresponding leaf source from the [API server](../list_server/API.md).